 Yes, these are challenging times for all online retailers.
 But a few areas of confusion aside, grocery is mostly doing what it needs to.

 With many online experts pointing to a booming opportunity for e-commerce with people unable or wary of shopping in-store, it’s clear Aldi and IGA are missing the opportunity of online grocery shopping.

 If they had a basic online service set up for their customers to shop online, this would win them massive brand kudos right now.
 And more sales.

-Amazon, along with niche players like the food delivery companies offering grocery delivery – e.g. ubereats, and menulog; small and local independents like Grocery Run and Grocery Van and even Harris Farm Markets for fresh produce do offer options for online shoppers.
+They could talk to Amazon and piggy-back on their order and delivery systems.
+There’s the food delivery companies offering grocery delivery such as ubereats and menulog.
+There’s also small and local independents like Grocery Run and Grocery Van.
+There’s even Harris Farm Markets for fresh produce to offer other options for online shoppers.

 Something, anything would be better than what they’re offering now.

 The challenge comes down to Coles and Woolworths

 So realistically, let’s face it, the Covid-19 delivery challenge really comes down to Coles and Woolworths.

 And despite a few rough edges, you know what?
 They’re doing a pretty good job.

 They’re clearly under the pump, probably more so than everyone else right now.
 They’ve managed to deliver what the customer most needs, safe access to groceries.
 So yes, online grocery shopping is meeting the challenge so far.
 Good on ya, Coles and Woolies.
 Keep it going.
 We all appreciate the effort you’re making.